LeetLLM

 Offline score is excellent, live accuracy collapsesfuture event entered featuresenforce prediction timestamps and leakage gates

-New carrier causes errors or silent zeroscategorical mapping wasn't versionedreserve other and monitor its rate
+New runner_pool causes errors or silent zeroscategorical mapping wasn't versionedreserve other and monitor its rate

 Predictions shift after a data job rewritefeature meaning changed without model releaseversion transformation and test parity